Research

 I am a Microeconomic Theorist specialising in network games.

-My supervisor is Professor Matt Elliot.
+My supervisor is Professor Matt Elliott.

 Working Papers